Which flour should I use for Sourdough?

 Starch and sugar is what microbes feed on.
 Glutinous flours, such as Churchill Flour or our Strong White Bread Flour combined with spelt flour, rye flour and wholemeal flour, tend to work best for producing sourdough.
 In this blog post, we will explore five types of flour that are highly accessible and best to use to make your own sourdough!
+Sign up to our Super Sourdough Club and get your free downloadable Starter Journal here.

 1. Cotswold Strong White Bread Flour